Want your employees to put in more time on the job and be more productive? Have them set their own hours.

 Republican presidential candidate Jeb Bush thinks people need to work even longer hours to grow the economy, Politico reports.
 Bush later clarified that he meant part-time workers should have the opportunity to work longer hours, not that people already working 40 hours must put in more time on the job.

 Working more isn't the same thing as improving productivity.
-There is a way to improve your employees’ productivity and get more hours from them, and without you becoming the kind of boss that sets long hours as an arbitrary standard that employees chafe under.
+There is a way to improve your employees'’ productivity, without you becoming the kind of boss that sets long hours as an arbitrary standard that employees chafe under.

 The solution is to let employees set the terms of their work life.
-And while it may seem counter-intuitive (or, from another perspective, perhaps a bit sneaky), try putting aside the whole notion of how many hours an employee should work.
-Rather, let employees set their own hours.
-What you’ll discover is that they actually end up working more when you leave it up to them to decide.
+And while it may seem counterintuitive (or, from another perspective, perhaps a bit sneaky), try putting aside the whole notion of how many hours an employee should work.

 The employees like the system so much they don't dare abuse it.
 They do their work well and leave when they're finished.
 If they have a slow period, they spend it how they wish instead of trying to fill empty hours with busy work.
 As a result, the projects come in on time and under budget, with meticulous attention to detail.

 Research backs up these accounts.
-According “Self Managed Working Time and Employee Effort: Theory and Evidence,” employees who self-manage their working time "exert ‘higher effort levels than employees with fixed working hours."
-Indeed, workers put in almost 7 ½ hours more per week when they set their own schedules.
+According Self-Managed Working Time and Employee Effort: Theory and Evidence, employees who self-manage their working time "exert ‘higher effort levels than employees with fixed working hours."
+Indeed, workers put in almost 7.5 hours more per week when they set their schedules.